 Covid 19 statement

-I have put together a list of resources, which I'm adding to daily.
+I have put together a list of resources, which I'm adding to regularly.
 I’m a big advocate for mindfulness and there are lots of marvelous, free, live online sessions linked here.
 Please circulate to anyone who might be interested;

 Naturally this is a difficult time for us all and can be anxiety provoking for many.
 Here are a few tips which can help to cope: Stick to reliable, reputable, trustworthy sources of information (HSE, WHO, RTE etc.) and reduce your time on social media scanning for information, spend more time connecting with friends and family.
 Make sure you’re getting plenty sleep, exercise and keep eating healthy nutritious foods.
 Enjoy the downtime (if you have it), play games, have fun, laugh a lot.

 ... and remember this too will pass

 'But then it passed, as all things do.'
 Khaled Hosseini